To comment or receive more such wisdom, please register on www.gyanalogy.com/login

 Myth 1 – People who commit suicide are mentally weak

 This myth can be easily disproved if you look at the list of people who have taken their lives.
 Many such people are in fact extremely intelligent thinkers with amazing clarity of thought.
 Intelligence and logic are amazing capacities of our brains and we can use this capacity to create our lives or to destroy it.
 In many cases of suicide, the persons brain has reached a logical and decisive view that ending their life is the best available option for him or her.
 So how do you counter this?
 By loading the brain with enough reasons to live.
 You can’t just keep telling people “suicide is bad”, “suicide is wrong” and expect that to act as a deterrent.
 Judgement and preaching of what is right and wrong has never worked as a deterrent for anything (think of smoking, drinking, alcohol, drugs, and all the other things that we constantly judge and ask people not to do).
 Those who want to do it will still go ahead and do it.
 In that sensitive moment of choice (or the days leading up to it), the more brilliant and creative the brain, the more compelling the logic it will build to convince the self that ending one’s own life is the most appropriate choice for him or her.
+The more intelligent you are, the more strongly you can convince yourself that suicide is the best option.

 So what can we do here to decrease the chances that people will choose to end their own lives?
 Flood their brains with enough reasons to want to live – to choose life.
 So reverse the agenda from ‘prevention of suicide’ to ‘encouraging and empowering people to create joyful and meaningful lives for themselves’.
 Empower others (be it your children, friends, parents, students or clients) to choose relationships that bring them joy, to choose and create work that brings them joy, choose and create living environments that brings them joy.
 Allow and encourage them to become the artist and sculptor of their own life and fill it with so many goodies that when the brain is doing its crucial “to live or not to live” decision analysis, the reasons to live are so many and so strong that they overpower the influence of whatever is prompting the person to take his or her life.
 So is this a foolproof strategy to prevent suicide.
 Nothing can be a foolproof strategy to prevent suicide, especially because our brains are not ‘foolish’.
 They are intelligent and logical machines.
 We can only shift the probability that in those key moments of decision all the reasons to ‘live’ will outweigh the reasons to ‘die’.
 Besides, there is no downside to crafting our lives into beautiful and meaningful journeys – is there?